-When I told people I had quit my job of 15 years and was effectively dropping out of the career I took 25 years to build, there was a wide range of responses.
-I was well-respected in my company and in the wider industry.
-I had accomplished many things, some which would have long-lasting positive effects for the business.
-On the outside, I seemed to be having fun while managing a fast paced team.
+When I told people I was effectively dropping out of the career I took 25 years to build, there was a wide range of responses.
+I was well-respected and had accomplished many things.
+On the outside, I seemed to be having fun while managing a fast-paced team.
 I maintained excellent relationships within the company and outward facing to customers.
-People could reach out to me and ask questions about many different situations, if I didn’t know the answer, I could point them in the right direction.
-On the surface, I was a well-adjusted senior manager who could be trusted to get the job done.
-I had been promoted many times and was seemingly on a path towards the highest levels, someday.
+I was a well-adjusted senior manager who could be trusted to get the job done.
+I had been promoted many times and was on a path towards the highest levels, someday.
 Looking at the statistics, I had much of the best that corporate life could offer.

 Are you OK?
 What are you going to do?

 If I told people I needed a break, that seemed to pacify the look of shock and concern for my mental health.
-I had been working more than a full-time schedule for about 30 years, I deserved to take a breath.
+I had been working a full-time+ schedule for about 30 years, I deserved to take a breath.
 I had even worked part-time on top of attending high school full-time.
 There was never a decent gap, always straight from one thing into the next.
 Graduate college on Friday and start a full-time job on Monday.
-That was what I thought I was supposed to do if I was going to earn “enough” money.
+That was what I thought I was supposed to do if I was going to earn ‘enough’ money.

-If I told people I wanted to travel with my teenage kids and my husband could work remotely from a country like Spain or Italy, that garnered looks of respect and acceptance.
+If I told people I wanted to travel with my teenaged kids and my husband, who could work remotely from a country like Spain or Italy, that garnered looks of respect and acceptance.
 I was being noble for the benefit of my children and their life experience.
-I was making them better people and creating a shared family experience which would last a lifetime.
-This kind of trip was not common in my circle of friends and acquaintances but mass media covered it regularly enough to provide a sense of understanding.
+I was making them better people and creating shared family memories which would last a lifetime.

 Those 2 excuses bought me about a year or so.
 An acceptable amount of time to go off and have my fun and then return to what?
 Most people did not question me further.
 There was a general assumption that I would return and seek my place in the corporate world once again.
 Get back to my chosen ladder and begin the climb up the wall once more.